tarwn/lessthandot-hugo/blogs/content/posts/2012-11-15-short-throw-away-t-sql.md

 Another way to get them out there, blogging them.
 On that note, today's short-throw-away script is grabbing the count of tables in a database and printing them out in SSMS with the table name.
 This was for a quick reply in an email.
 Hopefully it will help someone else out at some point.

-To add to all of this and the idea, I’m tagging anyone that reads this to do the same on your own blog.
+To add to all of this and the idea, I'm tagging anyone that reads this to do the same on your own blog.
 All of those quick hacks in T-SQL or even C# and so on, post them up.
-It’s a blog post, it’s sharing and it just might save someone a lot of time.
+It's a blog post, it's sharing and it just might save someone a lot of time.

 > Disclaimer: throw away scripts are just that.
 Untested and not run threw a ringer.
 Test them first 🙂</p>
 sql